eCook Meal

 What are the main ingredients in Lamb & Caramelised Apricot Flatbread?

-Cucumber, Dried Apricots, Free-Range De-boned Lamb Leg, Fresh Mint, Greek Yoghurt, Green Leaves, Honey, Labneh, Self-raising Flour, Tandoori Spice Mix
+Cucumber, Dried Apricot, Free-Range De-boned Lamb Leg, Fresh Mint, Greek Yoghurt, Green Leaves, Honey, Labneh, Self-raising Flour, Tandoori Spice Mix

 What is the nutritional information of Lamb & Caramelised Apricot Flatbread?